Naveen Jindal School of Management

 8. Students may substitute MATH 2418 or CS 2305.

 9. JSOM first-time-in-college freshmen are required to take BCOM 1300 in their first semester.
 Transfer students and students new to JSOM are required to take BCOM 3300 in their first semester.

-10. Can be used to fulfill elective hours if not counted as a Major Related Course.
+10. Can be used to fulfill guided elective hours in General Track if not counted as a Major Related Course.